lakbot/complete-javascript-course/05-Guess-My-Number/starter/notes.md

 Obtaining the score value can be done using DOM also but it is better to initialize a value inside the JS, then this becomes a state variable.
 All the data should be available inside the JS code.

+Code is refactored using ternary operator, functions and combining <, > into a !==